felherc/OPTIMISTS/README.md

 OPTIMISTS' implementation can be coupled with any model whose state variables can be represented with a vector of real-coded values.
 The repository includes two specific case studies, where OPTIMISTS has been integrated with the VIC (Variable Infiltration Capacity)  modeling engine for large-scale hydrologic forecasting, and with the DHSVM (Distributed Hydrology Soil Vegetation Model) modeling engine for high-resolution hydrologic forecasting.

-Citation: Hernández, F., & Liang, X. (2018).
-"Hybridizing Bayesian and variational data assimilation for high-resolution hydrologic forecasting".
-Hydrol.
+Citation: Hern�ndez, F. and Liang, X.: Hybridizing Bayesian and variational data assimilation for high-resolution hydrologic forecasting, Hydrol.
 Earth Syst.
-Sci.
+Sci., 22, 5759-5779, https://doi.org/10.5194/hess-22-5759-2018, 2018.
 (Please cite this article if you use OPTIMISTS.)

 OPTIMISTS was developed at the University of Pittsburgh by Felipe Hernández under the supervision of Xu Liang, with funding from the U.S. Department of Transportation (award OASRTRS-14-H-PIT) and through the William Kepler Whiteford Professorship of the University of Pittsburgh.